Skopelos Greece Travel Guide

 Deep-fried dough balls, light and fluffy, drizzled with honey and often sprinkled with cinnamon or walnuts.
 A sweet and indulgent treat.

-While Skopelos is not known for a high concentration of fine dining restaurants, some upscale hotels (e.g., Adrina Resort & Spa) and a few select restaurants in Skopelos Town or Panormos provide a more refined dining experience.
+While Skopelos is not known for a high concentration of fine dining restaurants, some upscale hotels (e.g., Adrina Resort & Spa) and a few select restaurants in Skopelos Town or Panormos provide a more elegant dining experience.

-Located near the port, it has the fresh daily catch in the early mornings.
+Situated close to the port, it has the fresh daily catch in the early mornings.
 You may purchase fish to cook yourself if your accommodation includes a kitchen.

-A direct source for fresh seafood.
+A direct source for fresh fish.

 These are found throughout the main communities and hamlets, supplying ingredients if you plan to self-cater.
 They stock local produce, dairy, and pantry staples.

-A great resource for home cooking.
+A great source for home cooking.

 Awareness of gluten-free and other allergens is growing in Greece but is not universal, particularly in smaller, old-fashioned tavernas.
 Communicate clearly about your needs, perhaps with a translation card.